yefriddavid/docker-recipes/README.md

 grant privilege all on *.* to 'Microvoz2018'@'%'

-CREATE USER 'ftxcn6eIj5Vuad8'@'173.17.0.18' IDENTIFIED BY 'VuHonIshkIcUjVewispoajFeghiv8swacGaw';
+CREATE USER 'ftxcn6eIj5Vuad8'@'173.17.0.18' IDENTIFIED BY 'PASSWORDBD';
-GRANT ALL PRIVILEGES ON OP.* TO 'ftxcn6eIj5Vuad8'@'173.17.0.18' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON OP.* TO 'username'@'173.17.0.18' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON asterisk.* TO 'ftxcn6eIj5Vuad8'@'173.17.0.18' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON asterisk.* TO 'username'@'173.17.0.18' WITH GRANT OPTION;
-GRANT ALL PRIVILEGES ON CRM.* TO 'ftxcn6eIj5Vuad8'@'173.17.0.18' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON CRM.* TO 'username'@'173.17.0.18' WITH GRANT OPTION;

 //security db
-CREATE USER 'kIc6jVe41s7oa2'@'173.17.0.18' IDENTIFIED BY 'bCE2vnFLDBCznwZcNdKec6NdGX9dJSmwmQnsNSP4'
-GRANT ALL PRIVILEGES ON security.* TO 'kIc6jVe41s7oa2'@'173.17.0.18' WITH GRANT OPTION
+CREATE USER 'username'@'173.17.0.18' IDENTIFIED BY 'PASSWORDBD' GRANT ALL PRIVILEGES ON DBNAME.* TO 'username'@'173.17.0.18' WITH GRANT OPTION

 ```